 Overall, Spring Branch’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small city, Spring Branch doesn't have a public transportation system that people use for their commute.
+Spring Branch is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Spring Branch is one of the most well-educated cities in the nation.
-42.11% of adults in Spring Branch have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Spring Branch ranks among the highest in the nation.
+Of the 25-and-older adult population in Spring Branch, 42.61% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The people who call Spring Branch home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Spring Branch residents report their race to be White, followed by Asian.
+The greatest number of Spring Branch residents report their race to be White.
 Important ancestries of people in Spring Branch include German, Irish, Scots-Irish, English, and Polish.

 The most common language spoken in Spring Branch is English.
 Other important languages spoken here include Italian and Polish.